Javadyakuza/TIP3-Docs/Docs/Concepts/UpgradableContracts.md

 </details>

-Please note that in addition to the additional features, a critical implementation has been modified as described below:

-#### Deployable Token Wallet
 In contrast to the standard TokenRoot, the upgradeable version deploys the  `TokenWalletPlatform`  contract, which we previously explained its workflow.

 ::: tip
 Please navigate to the [Deploy Upgradable Contracts](../../Deployments/upgradeableContracts.md) section for detailed instructions on the deployment process of the previously mentioned contracts and how to interact with them.